dekuNukem/duckyPad-Pro/doc/duckyscript_info.md

 ## Reading Inputs

-You can read the status of:
+You can **read the status of switches / encoders** to perform actions.

-* Built-in Switches
-* Rotary Encoders
-* Expansion Module Switches

 ### Blocking Read